Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Consult with a Michigan DUI Attorney Right Away

 Now that you know what to expect on a Michigan first offense DUI, you can see that retaining legal help is crucial.
-At DG Moore Law, our team has years of experience helping clients manage the complexities of DUI charges in Michigan.
+At DG Moore Law, we specialize in helping clients charged with a first-time OWI in Michigan protect their rights and avoid life-altering consequences.
+Our team has years of experience helping clients manage the complexities of DUI charges in Michigan.
 Our dedicated team is committed to providing you with the best possible defense to minimize penalties and protect your future.

 Call us today at 269-808-8007 for a free, no-obligation consultation.
 Let us guide you through the process with adept legal support.